bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 We propose an API standard for BGP Peering, also known as interdomain interconnection through global Internet Routing.
 This API offers a standard way to request public (settlement-free) peering, verify the status of a request or BGP session, and list potential connection locations.
-The API is backed by PeeringDB OAuth, the industry standard for peering authentication.
+The API is backed by PeeringDB OIDC, the industry standard for peering authentication.
 We also propose future work to cover private (paid) peering, and alternative authentication methods.

 --- middle